-In fulfillment of Apollo's obligation to reinvest a portion of the carried interests received by it in respect of investments made by the Investment Partnership as set forth in its prospectus, in

-August 2010, April 2010 and January 2010, AAA issued 5,004, 41,628 and 7,590 common units, respectively, in the form of restricted depositary units, to AAA Holdings, L.P. ("AAA Holdings"), an affiliate of Apollo, at a price per unit of \$6.35, \$6.87 and \$7.52, respectively.
+In fulfillment of Apollo's obligation to reinvest a portion of the carried interests received by it in respect of investments made by the Investment Partnership as set forth in its prospectus, in April 2011, August 2010, April 2010 and January 2010, AAA issued 24,482, 5,004, 41,628 and 7,590 common units, respectively, in the form of restricted depositary units, to AAA Holdings, L.P., an affiliate of Apollo, at a price per unit of \$12.56, \$6.35, \$6.87 and \$7.52, respectively.

-The Board of Directors of the Managing General Partner approved the commencement of an offer to purchase for cash up to 4,545,454 common units or RDUs ("Units") for a maximum aggregate consideration of up to \$25 million (the "Tender Offer").
-The Tender Offer dated July 12, 2010 was announced on July 12, 2010 and remained open until August 11, 2010, the full terms of the tender offer can be found at www.apolloalternativeassets.com.
-Under the terms of the Tender Offer, Units were able to be tendered to AAA by unitholders or RDU holders at a price range between \$5.50 and \$7.00 Unit.
-As at August 11, 2010, 6,777,308 Units had been tendered by the unitholders and RDU holders.
+In July 2010, the Board of Directors of the Managing General Partner approved the commencement of an offer to purchase for cash up to 4,545,454 common units or RDUs ("Units") for a maximum aggregate consideration of up to \$25 million (the "Tender Offer").
+As a result of the Tender Offer, 6,777,308 Units were tendered by the unitholders and RDU holders.
 Under the terms of the Tender Offer, the price payable per Unit was determined to be \$7.00.
-Due to the fact that the Units tendered exceeded the \$25 million maximum amount payable by AAA pursuant to the Tender Offer (the "Maximum Amount"), AAA had the right to pro-rate the number of Units it purchased from unitholders at the \$7.00 price so that the Maximum Amount would not be exceeded.
-However, at a meeting on August 12, 2010 of the board of directors of the Managing General Partner, which had been convened to consider the outcome of the Tender Offer, the board of directors of the Managing General Partner resolved, in accordance with the provisions of the Tender Offer, to increase the Maximum Amount to a level where all Units tendered in the Tender Offer would be accepted.
-The Maximum Amount was therefore increased to \$47.4 million and AAA determined to buy back 6,777,308 Units pursuant to the Tender Offer.
-It is anticipated that the Units acquired in the Tender Offer will be cancelled.
-The impact of the Tender Offer would increase the net asset value per Unit from \$14.64 to approximately \$15.20 per Unit based on June 30, 2010 values and estimated transaction expenses.
+Due to the fact that the Units tendered exceeded the \$25 million maximum amount payable by AAA pursuant to the Tender Offer (the "Maximum Amount"), the Board of Directors of the Managing General Partner on August 12, 2010 resolved, in accordance with the provisions of the Tender Offer, to increase the Maximum Amount to a level where all Units tendered in the Tender Offer would be accepted.
+The Maximum Amount was therefore increased to \$47.4 million, \$47.9 million inclusive of expenses, and AAA bought 6,777,308 Units pursuant to the Tender Offer.
+The Units acquired in the Tender Offer were cancelled.

-The Boards of Directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through December 31, 2010, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$25.0 million ("On-Market Buyback Program").
-During the second quarter of 2010, AAA had purchased 117,715 units at an average price of \$6.29 per unit for total consideration of \$0.7 million pursuant to the On-Market Buyback Program.
-Subsequent to June 30, 2010 through July 11, 2010, AAA purchased an additional 17,452 units at an average price of \$6.03 per unit for total consideration of \$0.1 million pursuant to the On-Market Buyback Program.
-The remaining approved maximum aggregate consideration of \$24.2 million for the On-Market Buyback Program represents 4.0 million units based on AAA's closing price at June 30, 2010.
-AAA intends to continue monitoring the trading performance of AAA in the market and may, from time to time, seek to purchase units either directly or through one or more affiliates, when market conditions permit.
-The On-Market Buyback Program was suspended on July 12, 2010 due to the Tender Offer.
+The boards of directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through December 31, 2011, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$25.0 million ("On-Market Buyback Program"), which represents 2.0 million units based on the closing price at March 31, 2011.
+In light of these approvals, AAA intends to continue monitoring the trading performance of AAA in the market and may, from time to time, seek to purchase units either directly or through one or more affiliates, when market conditions permit.